 PS 21131 FUNDAMENTAL PHYSICS LABORATORY I - The lab extends the concepts of Fundamental Physics I and must be completed concurrently with PS 24123.

-PS 24143 FUNDAMENTAL PHYSICS II - The continuation of Fundamental Physics I includes the topics of electricity and magnetism, light and optics, and Modern Physics.
+the topics of electricity and magnetism, light and optics, and Modern Physics.
 Laws and principles that govern the various subject areas are discussed.
 Prerequisite: A "C" or better in PS 24123 Fundamental Physics I.